HotPantz/project-honeypot/README.md

 - **SSH Server Simulation**: Emulates an open SSH server that provides an interactive shell without requiring authentication.
 - **Command Simulation**: Supports basic shell commands such as `sudo`, `cd`, `ls`, and more.
-- **Command Logging**: Records all executed commands into a log file for detailed analysis of attacker activities.
+- **Command Logging**: Records all executed commands into log files for detailed analysis of attacker activities.
 - **Mini File System**: Implements a simplified file system structure, including support for the `wget` command.
 - **User and Group Simulation**: Features commands like `whoami` to enhance the realism of the simulated environment.
 - **Security Measures**: Designed to run within a virtual machine to ensure the host system remains protected from potential threats.